BerMacJrs/spiderverse-build-bmjr/README.md

 # spiderman-build-bmjr :spider_web:
 Welcome!
 This is a repository about the website build assignment revolving around CSS light-boxes and sprites.
 The topic for this repo is about the characters of the movie "Spiderman: Across the Spider-verse" (2023).
-Warning: Spoilers for the characters ahead if you haven't watch or wanted to watch the following movie.
+Warning: Spoilers of the characters ahead, if you haven't watch or wanted to watch the following movie.
 Thanks for viewing!

 ## Contributing :bookmark:
 1. Fork it!